Our Uniform Policy

 140 EAST STREET

 Our PTFA also offer for sale good quality, washed, second hand school uniform throughout the year.
 If you have clothes you would like to donate or would like to buy please contact the PTFA email@example.com

 A change of clothing is required, consisting of blue/black shorts or tracksuit bottoms, and a white t-shirt - preferably.
 PE T-shirts with the school logo are available to purchase from our uniform supplier.
 Your child will need a pair of daps for indoor PE.
 Trainers are acceptable for outdoor lessons.
 We strongly recommend that all PE kit is clearly labelled with your child's name.

 Whilst every attempt will be made to protect your child, the school cannot be held responsible for clothing which has been stained with glue, paint, clay, or similar, therefore it would be advisable to equip your child with some form of protective clothing, such as an old shirt or apron.
-We do also have a supply of old shirts that children may use.
+We do also have a supply of old shirts and aprons that children may use.